yc1819/EduSphere/README.md

 node server.js
 ```

-Backend server will start on the configured port.
+The backend server will start on the configured port.

 ---

-## Running the Frontend
+# Running the Frontend

 Open another terminal: